 sonar-scanner.bat -hon Windows).
 You should get output like this:

-Run the following command from the project base directory to launch the analysis:
+- Run the following command from the project base directory to launch analysis and pass your authentication token:

 Alternatives to sonar-project.properties

-The properties can be specified directly through the command line.
-Ex:
+- The properties can be specified directly through the command line.
+Example:

 sonar-scanner -Dsonar.projectKey=myproject -Dsonar.sources=src1